 Best Toddler Utensil

 The Exzact Kids Silverware Set tops the list for many reasons.
 Crafted from stainless steel, a healthier material for baby, it serves durability and longevity - yes, these forks and spoons will last years.
 In fact, your little one will most likely outgrow them before they show wear and tear.
 We appreciate the one-piece design (no nooks or crannies for grime to hide, plus less chance of damage), and the set is dishwasher-safe.
-The engraved dog and bunny are a sweet touch, and we find the quantity (three forks and three spoons) to be a perk considering the cost.
+The engraved dog and bunny are a sweet touch, and we think the quantity (three forks and three spoons) to be a perk considering the cost.

 Measuring about 5.5 inches in length, these utensils are bigger than other toddler cutlery, yet smaller than adult silverware, so we recommend them for older toddlers, preschoolers, and kids until they are ready to transition to adult-size cutlery.

-Of all the spoons in our review, we find the spoon shape on this product to be on the smaller end, but it is slightly deep, and we will sufficiently work for toddler bites.
+Of all the spoons in our review, we think the spoon shape on this product to be on the smaller end, but it is slightly deep, and we will sufficiently work for toddler bites.
 Despite the spoon shape and size, if you are searching for a toddler utensil on a budget, then this product is one to consider, plus the unique base feature may be enough to persuade your decision.

 The fork in this set is more of a spork (combo of spoon and fork), which is not a deal-breaker, but a factor to consider.
 It does make staying potentially safer but more challenging.
 If you are seeking a standard toddler utensil set, and appreciate the to-go carry case, then we recommend this set.